vukics/cppqed/doc/quantumdata.rst

 The user has considerable freedom in how the metrical transformation for a given non-orthogonal basis is defined, the only requirement being that there is a specialized instant of :class:`quantumdata::transformation::Traits` for the type representing the transformation.
 When compositing elementary Hilbert spaces, the framework takes care of the correct composition of the elementary metrical transformations.
 Of course, once there is a single non-orthogonal component, the whole composite has to be represented by non-orthogonal classes, in which case the system substitutes a :class:`quantumdata::transformation::Identity` dummy transformation for the metrics of such components as are represented in orthogonal bases.

-.. note:: The infrastructure for representing non-orthogonals is not yet fully matured, and will not be so before Milestone 11.
+.. note:: The infrastructure for representing non-orthogonals is not yet fully matured, and will not be made fully available before Milestone 11.

 .. toctree::
    :maxdepth: 2